-National candidate out to early lead in Tauranga byelection
+National candidate out to commanding lead in Tauranga byelection

-National Party candidate Sam Uffindell is out to an early lead in the Tauranga byelection with 55 per cent of the votes counted as of 7.42pm.
+It appears the National Party will retain its Tauranga seat with 95 per cent of the preliminary votes counted in the electorate's byelection as of 8.30pm.

-Uffindell so far has 8442 votes while second-place candidate Labour's Jan Tinetti is on 3473.
+National Party candidate Sam Uffindell is all but confirmed as Tauranga's new MP with a commanding lead.

+Uffindell has more than twice as many votes as the next highest polling candidate.

 The need for a byelection arose when Simon Bridges stepped down as the Tauranga MP earlier in the year.